-- Attend orientation session with the professor.
-(First class meeting, Orientation assignments.) - Identify a topic and obtain approval from the professor.
-(Research Question and CM Unit Plan Music Selection) - Write a proposal describing the study/project and a plan for completing and evaluating the study/project.
-(Action Research Plan & CM Unit Plan) - Obtain appropriate written permission to work in schools as well as approval from Auburn University's Institutional Review Board to use human subjects.
-(School Permissions) - Prepare and expand an annotated bibliography using Publication Manual of the American Psychological Association (5th Ed.) as work on the practicum progresses.
-(Action Research Report & CM Unit Plan) - Schedule a minimum or six appointments with the professor or class seminars during the semester.
-(Meeting Summaries, Peer Reviews, Live Classroom sessions) - Complete study/project according to timeline and report findings.
-(Action Research Report)
+- Attend 2-3 orientation and preparation class sessions with the professor. - Identify a topic and obtain approval from the professor. - Write a proposal describing the study/project and a plan for completing and evaluating the study/project. - Obtain appropriate written permission to work in schools as well as approval from Auburn University's Institutional Review Board to use human subjects. - Prepare and expand an annotated bibliography using Publication Manual of the American Psychological Association (5th Ed.) as work on the practicum progresses. - Meet with peers at least 6 times during the semester. - Complete study/project according to timeline and report findings.